joaoventura/brainfuckvm/readme.md

 # Brainfuck VM

-Simple brainfuck interpreter in Python 3.
+A simple brainfuck interpreter in Python 3.

 Usage:
 ```python3